 In today's rapidly changing world, a background in Theology and Religious Studies is an important component of a well-rounded liberal arts education.
 Professionals in a wide range of fields including business, education, law, and medicine draw upon religious values as they make decisions that have a global impact.

-Our graduates are pastors, chancery officials, pastoral associates, liturgical ministers, youth ministers, and directors of religious education in parishes in North America, Europe, and Africa.
+Our graduates are pastors, pastoral associates, liturgical ministers, youth ministers, and directors of religious education in parishes in North America, Europe, and Africa.
 They teach in high schools, colleges, seminaries, and universities.
 Many pursue further study at the doctoral level, while others combine a degree in theology with a professional degree in law or social work.